Australia 108: Second proposal with 'Australia 108' moniker (2012–2013)

 Despite concerns, the project received its final approval on 18 March 2013 by Guy, who went on to describe the development as "a magnificent addition to Melbourne's skyline.
 Australia 108 will be a signature development that will define Melbourne for decades to come."

 The project was put on the market on 20 April 2013.

 Construction on the 1 billion dollar development was to have commenced in 2014, and would have taken three to four years to build, with completion around 2018.
 The construction was expected to have created 300 jobs in construction and hospitality industries.
 Upon completion, Australia 108 would have become the tallest building in Australia – surpassing The Gold Coast's Q1 Tower at 323 m and Melbourne's Eureka Tower at 297 m – and would have therefore been the tallest building in the Southern Hemisphere, and the only such building to have over 100 floors.

 In April 2013, it was reported that Australia 108 would have infringed on federal regulations protecting aircraft safety, known as PANS-OPS, particularly in regard to aircraft departing and arriving at Essendon Airport, located some 13 km to the north of the project site.
 At the time, it was claimed that the tower would have extended 13 m into Essendon Airport's flight path "envelope," whose southerly approach requires a 373 m height limit to any potential obstruction within 15 km of the airfield.
 When asked about this situation, architect Nonda Katsilidis claimed that the flight paths would not be a problem, and that a technical solution could be drawn up if required.
 He also stressed that any design changes would be "minimal".

-Despite this, the project (in its original form) was officially shelved in July 2013, following its inability to meet a "hybrid of requirements" from authorities such as VicRoads and CASA - the latter of which stated that there was "no flexibility" to approve a building that breached height restrictions.
+Despite this, the project (in its original form) was officially shelved in July 2013, following its inability to meet a "hybrid of requirements" from authorities such as VicRoads, and the Australian Civil Aviation Safety Authority which stated that there was "no flexibility" to approve a building that breached height restrictions.
 Consequently, Planning Minister Guy held talks with Deputy Prime Minister Warren Truss, regarding the height restrictions on inner city buildings.